How can I help my child . . . ?

 When parents and caregivers get involved and partner with schools and teachers, they play a vital role in ensuring that their child has the best chance of thriving and having a positive, successful school experience.

 You can make a difference in your child’s education.
 Even a simple act like sending an email introducing yourself to your child’s principal, teacher(s), and counselor at the beginning of the school year can help open the lines of communication between home and school.

 It’s no question that school can be challenging or even difficult for many children.
-The school experience can be frustrating, scary and even painful for children with cognitive or physical disabilities, learning differences, neurodiverse conditions, or other identity factors such as race, ethnicity, language, gender, or sexuality, that may cause them to feel different, singled out, or marginalized by others.
+The school experience can be frustrating, scary, and even painful for children with cognitive or physical disabilities, learning differences, neurodiverse conditions, or other identity factors such as race, ethnicity, language, gender, or sexuality, that may cause them to feel different, singled out, or marginalized by others.

 Older children and teens may also be less likely to communicate their struggles to their parents or adults in general.
 Teens are managing increased academic and social pressures, as well as outside obligations such as part-time jobs, sports, or other activities.
 They may say everything is going fine, even if they are falling behind academically or having social problems at school.
-However, when these needs go unmet, it can increase academic challenges and lead to behavioral problems and social, emotion, or mental health issues.
+However, when these needs go unmet, it can increase academic challenges and lead to behavioral problems and social, emotional, or mental health issues.

 When children reach high school, many parents begin to take a more hands-off approach.
 Some may feel that they are unqualified or lack the knowledge necessary to support their children with academic work.
 But although older children and teens may be able to handle more independence, continued support and guidance from the adults at home is still necessary for success in school and beyond.

 Explore the tools and resources in the following sections to reflect on the ways you can continue to support your child’s school success.